Kylie Jenner Posts Photos Of Her, Travis Scott & Baby Stormi In Italy On Instagram

 Kylie Jenner’s 22nd birthday has truly been a family affair.

 The Kylie Cosmetics CEO has been in Italy over the past few days in celebration of her birthday, which was on Saturday, August 10.
-The Inquisitr previously shared that Jenner was joined in Italy by her boyfriend Travis Scott,27 and their daughter Stormi Webster,1.
-Jenner’s mom Kris and friends Scott Disick and Sofia Richie also joined the family on the trip.
+The Inquisitr previously shared that Jenner was joined in Italy by her boyfriend Travis Scott, 27, and their daughter, Stormi Webster, 1.
+Jenner’s mom, Kris, and friends, Scott Disick and Sofia Richie, also joined the family on the trip.

 While many of Jenner’s close loved ones were with her for her birthday, the makeup mogul took to her Instagram page to share intimate moments between her and her little family.
-Jenner shared photos of her, Scott and Stormi in Positano.
+Jenner shared photos of her, Scott, and Stormi in Positano.
 In the first photo, Stormi is sitting on Jenner’s lap as the two enjoy a bowl of green olives.
 In the second photo, the three have their backs to the camera as they walk through the streets of Positano, with Jenner carrying Stormi in one hand and holding Scott’s hand in another.
 In the third photo, Jenner and the “SICKO MODE” rapper are cuddled up on a balcony that overlooks the city, with Scott’s head down and Jenner looking away from the camera.

-At the time of writing, Jenner’s post received more than 1.3 million likes.
-The photo also received more than 4,000 comments under the post.
+At the time of writing, Jenner’s post received more than 1.3 million likes, and it also received more than 4,000 comments.

 “The Websters,” one follower wrote.